dallasgere/AvaloniaUIExamples/README.md

 # Learning Avalonia

-- this is a collection of C#/Avalonia UI code that I am using to keep track of new things that I have learned and what not
+- this is a collection of C#/Avalonia UI code that I am using to keep track of new things that I have learned and hopefully provide some useful help to others

 # Getting Started

 - clone this repo to explore the code further